vicky31-coder/screetime/README.md

 * Expo-cli for devolopment and debugging
 * EAS (expo application services) for building releases
 * Android studio for native android error rectification
-* Git for version control
+* Git for version control preferably git bash
 ----------
 Setting up the devolopment Environment
 ----------
 * Installation of Node.js -preferably (v20)
 * Choosing package manager like yarn or NPM (I used NPM)
+* cloning the project by git clone
 * Installing Expo-cli - `npm i expo-cli` (will install the local-cli) If you install global-cli it will throw an warning since the local-cli superseeded the global-cli